Positive-LLC/pg-agent-coach/README.md

 ┌─────────────────────────────────────────────────────────────┐
 │  Your Claude Code Session                                   │
 │                                                             │
-│  Claude responds to you                                     │
+│  You send a message                                         │
 │         │                                                   │
 │         ▼                                                   │
-│  Stop hook fires → reminds Claude to check for wow moments  │ │         │                                                   │
+│  UserPromptSubmit hook fires → reminder injected to Claude  │ │         │                                                   │
-│         ▼ (Claude evaluates the exchange)                   │
+│         ▼ (Claude processes with reminder in context)       │
 │  If wow moment detected → /show-ropes command               │
 │         │                                                   │
 │         ▼ (extracts insights)                               │